-Look for a chainsaw with an automatic bar oiler, which will automatically apply oil to the bar as needed.
-Without one, you need to be vigilant about stopping to oil the bar, slowing you down.
+Look for a chainsaw with an automatic bar oiler, which automatically applies oil to the bar as needed.
+If you don't have an automatic bar oiler you will have to work at a slower pace and be diligent about stopping to oil the bar.

-One of the best safety features available on chainsaws is inertia activated chain brake.
+Inertia-activated chain brake is one of the best safety features available on any chainsaw.
 Look for a saw with this feature.
-This will reduce the risk of injuries to the user caused by blade kick back.
+It will reduce the risk of injury caused by blade kick back.

 When the nose of the bar comes in contact with an impediment such as a knot, it can kick back, usually down towards the operators legs.
-Inertia activated chain brake senses the kick back and stops the chain.
+The inertia-activated chain brake senses the kick back and stops the chain, keeping catastrophe at bay.

 Homeowner Chainsaw Buyer's Guide - Find out How to Pick the Perfect Homeowner Gas Chainsaw.
 Our chain saw how-to library can help you pick the perfect electric chain saw, gas chain saw, pole saw or chain saw accessory.